 - Creamy ones usually contain paint chemicals.
 They use titanium dioxide to make colors brighter and seem fresher.
 It can have lead in it.

 - Monosodium glutamate is added to increase the flavour.
-Studies finds using MSG can cause weight gain.
+Studies find using MSG can cause weight gain.

 Worst salad dressings: